 3. Have a Lesson Before Your Test

 While this is obvious if you’re coming from an intensive driving course or standard lessons.
-It might be different for anyone wishing to use their own car to do the test in – which is perfectly legal if you want to do so.
-Providing your car meets the correct standards of road worthiness.
+It might be different for anyone wishing to use their car to do the test in – which is perfectly legal if you want to do so.
+Providing your car meets the correct standards of roadworthiness.
 This will be approved or declined by the ADI – approved driving instructor.

-Having a lesson prior to your driving test will help ease your nerves.
+Having a lesson before your driving test will help ease your nerves.
 You’ll feel much better than jumping into it cold.
-A warm up is always best practice and we don’t know any valid reason not to have a lesson before.
+A warm-up is always best practice and we don’t know any valid reason not to have a lesson before.

 The thing is, it’s easy to dive comfortably when there is no pressure on you.
 What catches most folks out is when they are under the beady eyes of the driving instructor and they know that passing or failing is on the horizon.
 Your whole future depends on that one piece of paper.

 Let’s face it, transport is an essential part of modern life.
-You can do so much more when you’ve got a car or even just a driving licence.
+You can do so much more when you’ve got a car or even just a driving license.